Friday, November 30, 2012

 “A thing of beauty is a joy forever:

-its loveliness increases; it will never pass into nothingness;”
+increases; it will never pass into nothingness;”

 ~John Keats